LIU Post

 LIU Post, formally the C.W.
 Post Campus of Long Island University and often referred to as C.W.
 Post, is a private university in Brookville, New York, United States.
 Located on Long Island, it is part of Long Island University (LIU), and the largest school in the LIU system.

 History

-The campus is named after C.W.
-Post, father of Marjorie Merriweather Post, who sold her Long Island estate known as Hillwood to Long Island University in 1951 for $200,000 ($ today).
+The campus was originally named after C.W.
+Post, father of Marjorie Merriweather Post, who sold her Long Island estate known as "Hillwood" to Long Island University in 1951 for $200,000 ($ today).
+"Hillwood" was built 30 years earlier and shares a title with her Washington D.C.
+Estate.
 Three years after acquiring the property, LIU renamed it C.W.
 Post College in honor of Post's father.